-What’s been done so far at First Majestic Silver?
+What’s been done so far at First Majestic Silver Corp.

 Phase I – implemented a work from home policy with minimal staff at the office.
 We maintained a “bi-weekly” work schedule that tracked all staff and their workplace.

 Phase II – The BC government has now begun to implement phase 3, in an effort to restore normal life in our communities and workplaces.
 The official guidance is still to work from home where possible.
 At First Majestic, we are rolling out our return to work plan and taking the necessary precautions for employee health and safety.
-A COVID-19 Committee, which reflects a cross-section of the Company’s employees, has been formed to ensure a COVID-19 Safety Plan is developed that conforms to WorkSafeBC protocols.
+A COVID-19 Committee, which reflects a cross-section of the Company’s employees, has been formed to provide recommendations for a Safety Plan that conforms to WorkSafeBC protocols and requirements.
+The Officers will be making the final decisions.
 Once the Safety Plan is in place, the Company will have an online training session to review the Plan and ensure everyone understands it fully.
 Please note, only essential visitors will be allowed in the offices at this time.

 Showing professional courtesy and maintaining physical distancing will help to ensure a safe work environment for all.
 In some instances, a friendly reminder to somebody who is not respecting the rules may be the best approach.
 We all have habits developed over many years and it is easy to slip up.
 We want to protect ourselves, our colleagues and their families.

-Staff are expected to do a thorough self-analysis each morning.
+In accordance with the latest Order of the Provincial Health Officer, each employee working in the office, will be asked to complete a COVID Daily Check questionnaire prior to entry.
 If you are exhibiting any symptoms of COVID-19 including coughing, sneezing, fever, sore throat or difficulty breathing, lack of sense of smell or taste – notify your manager and do not come to the office.

 Please direct any questions to your manager and/or Human Resources.